davimmt/study/CLF-C01.md

 * Route 53 has three main functions
   * Domain registration: let's you register domain names.
   * Domain name system service (DNS): translated friendly domain names into IP addresses.
 Responds to DNS queries using global network, wich reduces latency.
-  * Health checking: R53 sends automated requests over the internet .
+  * Health checking: R53 sends automated requests over the internet to your application to verufy that it's reacheble, available and functional..

 ## SQL and NoSQL